Worship is about expressing and forming our love for the triune God.

 God uses habits and practices, inside and outside the church, to shape our worship.

-We believe worship is ultimately about more than music.
-It is about expressing and forming our love for the Lord, both personally on our own and corporately when we gather.
-We cultivate our worship through a number of habits and practices, including preaching, studying, singing, fasting and praying.
+We believe worship is about far more than music.
+It is the expression and formation of our love for the Lord—both personally in our daily lives and corporately when we gather together.
+We nurture this worship through intentional habits and practices such as preaching, studying, singing, fasting, and praying.

 Type the main content for this list section here.
 This is just example text to show you what it will look like when you enter text content into this section.
 Your unique, authentic, and appropriate text will be filled into this section.
 Once y#ou click into this section, you will see the filler text disappear, and you can begin typing your real content.